pranav-P92/AWS-SAA/README.md

 	- Image classification
 	- Chatbot intelligence

+---
 ### Amazon Kendra (search service find answers in data using queries)
 - it is an AI-powered enterprise search service from AWS that helps users find answers from documents, databases, and internal knowledge sources using natural language queries.
 - **What It Does?**
-  	- Instead of keyword search, it uses AI-based semantic search (understands meaning, not just words).
+  	- **Instead of keyword search, it uses AI-based semantic search** (understands meaning, not just words).
  	- Amazon Kendra lets you search across multiple data sources like:
 		- PDFs and Word documents
 		- Websites